Import your trade history from a file

 | Your file is rejected | Use a .csv, .xlsx, or .xls file under 10 MB. |

-| A holding shows Check symbol after import | Verify the ticker and exchange, or re-import with an ISIN column. |
+| A holding shows Check symbol after import | Verify the ticker and exchange, or re-import with an ISIN column mapped. |

-| Some trades look like duplicates | Rows flagged as Warning are possible duplicates — only tick the ones that are genuinely separate trades. |
+| Some trades look like duplicates | Rows flagged Duplicate are possible repeats of trades already in this portfolio — only select the ones that are genuinely separate trades. |

 Related articles